Ada-Developers-Academy/core-unit-1/while-loops/problem-set-while-loops.md

 ##### !question

-Combining what we've learned about `while` loops and `for` loops both from the previous lessons and the previous questions, which of the following situations are handled more appropriately with a `while` loop?
+Let's compare `while` loops and `for` loops.
+Which of the following situations are handled more appropriately with a `while` loop, compared to a `for` loop?

 ##### !end-question